regolith-linux/regolith-desktop-website/content/_index.md

 {{< /tab >}}
 {{< tab "Regolith Linux 2.1" >}}

 Regolith Linux is the Regolith Desktop environment installed into a customized Ubuntu 22.04 installer image.
 It allows one to boot from a USB drive to run Regolith without having to install it.
-It also allows to install the system onto a computer's drive.
+It also allows you to install the system onto a computer's drive.
 Regolith Linux has the following features in addition to the Regolith Desktop:

 * Regolith-branded boot and login screens
 * Use `lightdm` over `gdm3`
 * The following packages are not installed: `gdm3`, `gnome-shell`, `ubuntu-session`, `evolution-data-server`, `snapd`.
 These packages may be installed as needed by the user.

 The ISO comes in two forms, a "mini" ISO which includes a paired down experience and only includes the default look.
-Also a "regular" ISO is somewhat bigger but includes built-in support for all official Looks and comes installed with many more status indicators installed by default.
+Also a "regular" ISO which is somewhat bigger but includes built-in support for all official Looks and comes installed with many more status indicators installed by default.

 * [Regolith Linux 2.1](https://github.com/regolith-linux/regolith-ubuntu-iso-builder/releases/download/isobuild-20220719_034310/regolith-ubuntu-jammy-2.1.zip)
 * [Regolith Linux 2.1 Mini](https://github.com/regolith-linux/regolith-ubuntu-iso-builder/releases/download/mini-isobuild-20220719_034453/regolith-mini-ubuntu-jammy-2.1.zip)